-Courtrooms generally are open to the public, so journalists do not need special credentials, other than government-issued photo identification - such as a driver's license - to get into U.S. District Court facilities in the Eastern District of Michigan (MIED).
+Courtrooms generally are open to the public.
+Journalists do not need special credentials, other than government-issued photo identification - such as a driver's license - to enter the U.S. District courthouses in the Eastern District of Michigan (MIED).

-However, court-issued media credentials are required to enter any MIED courthouse with a cell phone or to reserve a seat in high profile court hearings or trials that will attract a large number of journalists.
-(See application information below)
+Court-issued media credentials are also required to enter any MIED courthouse with a cell phone or to reserve a seat in high profile court hearings or trials.
+Complete our Application For Media Credentials and Cell Phone Privileges if you would like to apply.

-Rules for Cell Phones, Laptops, Digital Notebooks, Cameras and Tape Recorders
+Rules for Cell Phones, Laptops, Notebooks, Cameras and Tape Recorders [ + ]

-Journalists who have obtained a court-issued credential to enter MIED courthouses with a cell phone must keep the device muted while in the courthouse and may not use it to take photographs or record sounds or images without the permission of a judicial officer pursuant to Local Rule 83.32.
-Cell phones are not permitted in courtrooms without the permission of the presiding judge.
-They may be used and stored only in designated areas.
+Journalists must have a court-issued credential to enter MIED courthouses with a cell phone.
+The cell phone must be in silent mode while in the courthouse and may not be used to take pictures or record sound without the permission of a judicial officer pursuant to Local Rule 83.32.
+Cell phones are not allowed in courtrooms without the permission of the presiding judge and may only be used and stored in designated areas.

-Cameras, tape recorders or similar devices are prohibited in MIED courthouses without the permission of a judge.
-Those devices may not be used in any courtroom or judicial proceeding without the permission of a judge, pursuant to Local Rule 83.31(c)
+Cameras, tape recorders or similar devices are prohibited in MIED courthouses without the permission of a judge and cannot be used in any courtroom or judicial proceeding without the permission of a judge, pursuant to Local Rule 83.31(c).

 On rare occasions, a judge may authorize, by written notice to the United States Marshal, the use of recording equipment for investiture, ceremonial and naturalization proceedings.

 The Media Center at the Levin Courthouse in Detroit occupies Rooms 212 and 214.
-Room 214 is equipped with large screen television monitors to observe proceedings in selected cases, Wi-Fi to transmit stories and digital lockers for storage of personal items.
-In April 2018, the Media Center will be moved temporarily to Room 471.
+Room 214 has large screen television monitors to observe proceedings in selected cases, Wi-Fi and digital lockers to store personal items.

-Most court records are in electronic format, so the most convenient way for journalists to obtain them is through the PACER (Public Access to Court Electronic Records) database.
-PACER may be accessed at the Clerk's Office or by opening a PACER account.
-To open a PACER account, contact the PACER Service Center at (800) 676-6856 or go to https://pacer.psc.uscourts.gov/pscof/regWizard.jsf
+Most court records are in electronic format and are accessible through PACER (Public Access to Court Electronic Records).
+PACER may be accessed in the Clerk's Office or by opening a PACER account.
+To open a PACER account, contact the PACER Service Center at (800) 676-6856 or go to https://pacer.psc.uscourts.gov/pscof/regWizard.jsf.

 The Administrative Office of the United States Courts has developed the following publications to introduce the media to the federal judicial system: